opalmedapps/opal-app/README.md

 2. Install and set up Cordova for the desired target platforms by following the steps in the Android and iOS cordova environments: **Note: iOS may only be built by a machine with macOS as the operating sytem**
     - **Android**: https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html
     - **iOS**: https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html
-3. Run the build command
+3. To build the app run:
     ```
     npm run build:staging
     ```